The fact remains that twice as many female artists graduate from our art schools compared to male artists.

 (Charles Darwin University not included as no data available)

-Based on this fact you would expect to see twice the work exhibited to be by female artists in our public and commercial galleries and museums.
-CoUNTess has noted before how gender representation is reflected in the workplace of other female dominated degree programs.
+Based on this fact you would expect to see twice the work exhibited in our public and commercial galleries and museums to be by female artists.
+CoUNTess has noted before how gender representation is reflected in the workplace of other female-dominated degree programs.

 Gender representation in exhibitions from a selection (one from each state) of CAOS contemporary art space galleries

-Even if half of graduating female artists turned out to be unambitious or uninteresting, then you should still expect to see half of the work exhibited to be by female artists.
+Even if half of graduating female artists turned out to be unambitious or uninteresting, then you should still expect to see half of the work exhibited in our art spaces to be by female artists.
 Yet, it’s not like that.
-Instead, what is represented in most galleries is the reverse of what the graduate statistics should lead us to expect.
+Instead, what is represented in most galleries is the reverse of what the graduate statistics lead us to expect.

 Gender representation total in percentages of visual art graduates in 2011 and exhibiting artists in selected CAOS galleries (one selected from each state)